skx/z80-cpm-scripting-interpreter/README.md

   * Clear the number in the storage-area.  (i.e. Set to zero).
 * `g`
   * Perform a CALL instruction to the currently selected RAM address.
+* `h`
+  * HALT for the number of times specified in the storage-area.
+  * This is used for running delay operations.
 * `i`
   * Read a byte of input, from the currently selected I/O port, and place it in the storage-area
 * `m`